caddyserver/caddy/README.md

 That will put a `caddy(.exe)` binary into the current directory.
 You can move it into your PATH or use `go install` to do that automatically (assuming `$GOPATH/bin` is already in your PATH).
 You can also use `go run main.go` for quick, temporary builds while developing.

 The initial build may be slow as dependencies are downloaded.
 Subsequent builds should be very fast.
 If you encounter any Go-module-related errors, try clearing your Go module cache (`$GOPATH/pkg/mod`) and read [the Go wiki page about modules for help](https://github.com/golang/go/wiki/Modules).
+If you have issues with Go modules, please consult the Go community for help.
+But if there is an actual error in Caddy, please report it to us.

 ## Quick Start

+(Until the stable 2.0 release, there may be breaking changes in v2, please be aware!)

 These instructions assume an executable build of Caddy 2 is named `caddy` in the current folder.
 If it's in your PATH, you may omit the path to the binary (`./`).